bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 64°
+- 65°
-- scattered clouds
+- overcast clouds
-- 77% humidity
+- 75% humidity
-- 6 mph wind
+- 4 mph wind
-- 0.11 inches of precipitation in the past 24 hours
+- 0.02 inches of precipitation in the past 24 hours

 ## Temperature History